jamesarems/nxone/README.md

 * Step 1a  Install LizardFS master .

-  bash cloud-install.sh lizardfs-master
+  cloud-install lizardfs-master

 * Step 2a  Configuring shadow server

   Execute this commands in every nodes except master.

-  bash cloud-install.sh lizardfs-shadow
+  cloud-install lizardfs-shadow

 * Step 2b  Configuring Chunk nodes

   NOTE : You have to run this command on every nodes.

-  bash cloud-install.sh lizardfs-chunk
+  cloud-install lizardfs-chunk

 # High Availability